 For a few years after the 2008 recession, I noticed that Ireland’s reputation abroad nose-dived most notably amongst Germans, Europe’s largest outbound tourist market.
 My observations were reflected in an article by The Irish Times.
 So I spend most of my language classes abroad addressing misconceptions and defending the decent, honest people of Ireland.
 I then move on to the business of selling Kerry as a tourist destination.
 Tourism is an important industry to my home county.

 And here’s where the tourism agencies could help.
-Instead of drawing maps on the back of beer mats and napkins, my sales pitch could be enhanced with the help of an official tourism brochure.
+Instead of drawing maps on the back of beer mats and napkins, my sales pitch could be enhanced with the help of an official tourism brochure or app.

 One of the key findings of the Final Report of The Gathering was that “The power of the ‘personal invitation’ from people in Ireland to friends, relatives and affinity groups abroad should continue to be harnessed and developed”.

-What I’m suggesting is that a type of Tourism Ambassador Abroad voluntary programme be put in place for people in Ireland travelling abroad.
-Each volunteer would undergo an application and brief training process and be assigned a number.
+What I’m suggesting is that a type of Tourism Ambassador Abroad voluntary programme be put in place for people in Ireland travelling abroad which would be of both benefit to the ambassador and the inbound tourist.
+Each volunteer would undergo an application and brief training process and be assigned a number/code.